Project proposal

 Consultant, National Heart Foundation, Dhaka

 MBBS, D Card, MCPS.
-Has more than 35 years experience in patient care
+Has more than 35 years experience in

 2.